arthurPrvst/credit-card-saving-stripe/doc/quickstart.md

     <Route exact path="/example" component={PaymentSiScreen} />
 ```

-### Step 9
+### Step 9 - Front
 Add folder `frontend/services/stripe.service.ts` in your `frontend/services`.

-### Step 10
+### Step 10 - Front
 In frontend install `npm install @stripe/stripe-js@1.11.0`

-### Step 11
+### Step 11 - Front
-Add stripe public key in PaymentSiScreen :
+Add stripe public key in `PaymentSiScreen` :
 <pre>
     stripeSecretKey: "pk_test_XxxXXXXxXXXXXXXxXXxxxxxXxxXXXXxXXXXXXXxXXxxxxxXxxXXXXxXXXXXXXxXXxxxxxXxxXXXXxXXXXXXXxXXxxxxx"
 </pre>

 ### Bonus

-If you want to inform your users when they correctly saveed their card or when a delayed payment failed, you can use a mailer module and send mail in the webhook function in `stripe/stripe.service.ts`.
+If you want to contact your users when they correctly saved their card or when a delayed payment failed, you can use a mailer module and send mail in the webhook function in `stripe/stripe.service.ts`.

 That's it ! :rocket: